Accurate Estimation of Mutual Information in High Dimensional Data

 \section{Introduction}

-Mutual information (MI) is a fundamental measure of statistical dependence between two variables \cite{shannon1948mathematical}.
+Mutual information (MI) is a fundamental measure of statistical dependence between two variables \citep{shannon1948mathematical}.
 It captures both linear and nonlinear associations, is invariant under reparameterizations, and is zero if and only if the variables are statistically independent.
-These properties make MI a key tool across disciplines, from neuroscience to computer vision \cite{viola1997alignment}.
-In systems neuroscience, MI estimation plays an important role in understanding neural coding and decoding processes, analyzing spike trains in single neurons and neural populations, and studying patterns of information transfer across brain areas and behaviors \cite{tang2014millisecond, palmer2015predictive, panzeri2001role, strong1998entropy, pica2017quantifying, runyan2017distinct, pascual2024millisecond}.
-Similarly, in brain imaging studies, MI quantifies functional connectivity between brain regions, illuminating cognitive processes and effects of neurological disorders \cite{ince2017statistical, hlinka2011functional, li2022functional}.
-MI has also proven useful in domains like protein sequence alignment and contact prediction \cite{marks2011protein, lu2020self, sgarbossa2023generative}, and in the inference of gene regulatory networks \cite{margolin2006aracne}.
-In computer vision, state-of-the-art models, such as CLIP \cite{radford2021learning}, utilize loss functions related to MI to align visual and textual representations.
-Similarly, self-supervised learning frameworks such as Barlow Twins \cite{zbontar2021} can be interpreted as mutual information-based objectives designed to enforce cross-modal correspondences \cite{abdelaleem2023deep}.
+This makes MI a key tool across disciplines, from neuroscience to computer vision \citep{viola1997alignment}.
+In systems neuroscience, MI estimation plays an important role in understanding neural coding, analyzing spike trains in single neurons and neural populations, and studying patterns of information transfer across brain areas and behaviors \citep{tang2014millisecond, palmer2015predictive, panzeri2001role, strong1998entropy, pica2017quantifying, runyan2017distinct, pascual2024millisecond}.
+Similarly, in brain imaging, MI quantifies functional connectivity between brain regions, illuminating effects of neurological disorders \citep{ince2017statistical, hlinka2011functional, li2022functional}.
+MI has also proven useful in domains like protein sequence alignment and contact prediction \citep{marks2011protein, lu2020self, sgarbossa2023generative}, and in the inference of gene regulatory networks \citep{margolin2006aracne}.
+In computer vision, state-of-the-art models, such as CLIP \citep{radford2021learning}, utilize loss functions related to MI to align visual and textual representations.
+Similarly, self-supervised learning frameworks such as Barlow Twins \citep{zbontar2021} can be interpreted as mutual information-based objectives designed to enforce cross-modal correspondences \citep{abdelaleem2025deep}.